-The University Trustees have reviewed and approved a five-year approximately \$3.39 billion capital plan for fiscal years 2015-2019, including projects already in process with prior approval of the University Trustees as well as new projects recommended by the University Trustees Committee on Administration & Finance.
-The University generally has funded its capital plans through a combination of funds received from University operations, bonds issued by UMBA, bonds issued by the Massachusetts Health and Educational Facilities Authority ("MHEFA") (which was merged into MDFA in October, 2010), Commonwealth appropriations and private fund raising.
+The University Trustees have reviewed and approved a five-year approximately \$3.32 billion capital plan for fiscal years 2015-2019, including projects already in process with prior approval of the University Trustees as well as new projects recommended by the University Trustees Committee on Administration & Finance.
+The University generally has funded its capital plans through a combination of funds received from University operations, bonds issued by UMBA, bonds issued by MHEFA (which was merged into The MDFA in October, 2010), Commonwealth appropriations and private fund raising.